Jump to section

 That isn’t what I wanted, so the next step was to move to the right column (“To”).
 This time, I started at the top.
 I didn’t want to feel disconnected.
 I had more time than ever with my family and I wanted to appreciate it.
 I wanted it to bring us closer together.
 Then I moved onto actions.
 What actions could I take to help me feel closer to them?
 It occurred to me that the path was through connection—not escape.
 I’m more likely to connect from a place of gratitude than loss or resentment.
 This led me to refocusing on what I had to be grateful for—all of the unexpected time we had to bond as a family.

 Going through this exercise, I was able to shift my focus to the unexpected time we had to bond as a newly-expanded family.
 It didn’t mean that I didn’t experience feelings of overwhelm while homeschooling (what is this “new math” anyway?!), but the feelings were passing.
 When they did come up, I reminded myself how lucky I was to have all three of my girls home together.
-The dominant feeling became gratitude for the time I had with the four most important people in my life and I found ways to involve the whole family, including my two older daughters, in problem solving instead of taking all the responsibility of figuring it all out.
+The dominant feeling became gratitude for the time I had with the four most important people in my life and I found ways to involve the whole family, including my two older daughters, in problem-solving instead of taking all the responsibility of figuring it all out.

 Our research at BetterUp shows that people in the top 25% of cognitive agility are 6.3x more likely to be in the top 50% of resilience.
 This is important because resilience acts as a buffering force against the negative impacts of disruption.
-As an example, people high in resilience were better able to maintain social connection and even experienced 36% fewer sleep issues during the intense first few months of the pandemic.
+As an example, people high in resilience were better able to maintain social connections and even experienced 36% fewer sleep issues during the intense first few months of the pandemic.

 Shifting your mindset in the face of sudden changes and challenges enables you to see and pursue new paths forward, driving the best outcome given the changing situation.
 Not only does this shift help reduce stress levels and increase your sense of control, it also unlocks creativity and innovation, which is a differentiator when we are living and working in extreme constraints.
 In BetterUp’s Resilience and Innovation Index (RiX), we found that people with high resilience score 22% higher on innovation compared to those with low resilience.